Mahmoud-Italy/Mahmoud-Italy/README.md

 → Continuously explore new technologies to push boundaries. <br />

 ### 🎉 Fun Facts
 🌟 "Code is like poetry.
-The fewer the words, the greater the impact." – Bjarne Stroustrup (creator of C++)
+The fewer the words, the greater the impact." – Bjarne Stroustrup (Creator of C++)

 <!--![Trophy](https://github-profile-trophy.vercel.app/?username=Mahmoud-italy&theme=onedark&no-bg=true&no-frame=true&column=9) -->